Crocidolomia pavonana

 Crocidolomia pavonana is a moth of the family Crambidae.
 Its caterpillar is a crop pest and is known as the croci or the cabbage cluster caterpillar.
 This moth is found in Africa and Asia, its range extending from South Africa through India to the Pacific Ocean, including Australia.
 The wingspan is about 25 mm.
 The larvae feed on Brassicaceae species and are considered an agricultural pest on cabbages.
-At first, they feed only on the undersides of the leaves.
-Later they feed on the rest of the leaves and the central shoot.
 The species was first described by Johan Christian Fabricius in 1794.

 Description

 The adult male is between 11 and 14 mm long with a wingspan of 20 to 25 mm, and the female is slightly smaller.
 Both are rather variable in colouring but have brownish markings on a cream background.
 The male can be distinguished by the tufts of dark-coloured hairs at the front of the forewings.

 The eggs are pale green and up to three hundred are laid in an overlapping pile that may be 5 mm in diameter.
 The larvae are grey with dark heads when they hatch and later become green with dark heads and five fine pale yellow longitudinal stripes.
 The pupa is cylindrical, olive green to light brown, becoming darker shortly before emergence.
 It is surrounded by a silken cocoon.